 We are fully Insured, Professional and would love to help you make the move to a new life.

-Disclaimer: As this information is a general guide, and is subject to change, you should always seek professional help and guidance before entering into any sort of contract.
-Whilst every effort is made to ensure that this site is up to date and accurate, Indalo Transport cannot be held liable for any loss which may arise from relying on information contained in this article.
+Disclaimer: This information is a general guide and is subject to change.
+You should always seek professional help and guidance before entering into any sort of contract.
+Every effort has been made to ensure that this site is up to date and accurate.
+However, Indalo Transport cannot be held liable for any loss which may arise from relying on information contained in this article.